ElvaWang-06/AI_Job_Search_System/codex-instructions/job-search-criteria.md

 2. Read `job_tracker.xlsx`.
 3. Search the official careers pages of target companies, categories A–F.
 4. Use LinkedIn Jobs for additional roles from target job families.
-5. Run the Tier 1A keyword pass below.
 6. Apply Duplicate Checking, then Active-Status Verification, to every remaining candidate.

-### Keyword-Based Discovery for Tier 1A

-AI-enablement job titles are not yet standardized.
-Many roles carrying substantial AI-education responsibility are posted under conventional titles such as Learning and Development Specialist, Instructional Designer, Program Manager or Customer Education Specialist.

-In addition to searching Tier 1A titles directly, scan the descriptions of Tier 1B and 1C results for:

-generative AI · AI literacy · AI adoption · AI enablement · AI fluency · AI upskilling · responsible AI · AI readiness · prompt training · AI academy · AI transformation · internal AI training

-Treat a conventional title with substantial AI-education content as a Tier 1A role.

 ### Link Requirements